Call For Papers

 The envisioned format of the session is a panel presentation, including three presenters, a single respondent and open discussion.

-- Your paper proposal should be not more than 250 words.
+- Proposal should be not more than 250 words.

 - You should also include a 100 words précis that will be posted on the CTSA website should your paper be accepted.

-- Please provide your name and institution and contact information, including e-mail.
+- Include full name and contact information of all participants, including e-mail.

-- Indicate whether you will be requiring A/V equipment.
+- Indicate whether your presenters will be requiring A/V equipment.